autowarefoundation/autoware-documentation/docs/installation/autoware/source-installation.md

    - `vcs pull` is similar to `git pull`.
      - Note that it doesn't switch branches.

-   Refer to the [official documentation](https://github.com/dirk-thomas/vcstool) for more information.
+   For more information, refer to the [official documentation](https://github.com/dirk-thomas/vcstool).

 3. Install dependent ROS packages.